 I love you Neocities!!!

 Here's something I've slurped every birthday, Easter and Christmas of my life... the Ultimate Garlic Cheese Soup!
 If you're looking for something savoury and creamy to break bread over this season, look no further.
-Kind of an old family recipe, this dish has made my loved ones to scramble across the dinner table armed with spoons and bread rolls for years.
+Kind of an old family recipe, this dish has made my loved ones scramble across the dinner table armed with spoons and bread rolls for years.

 And it's easy-peasy!